TedxHarry/Protocols/ISC-Concepts/Aggregation/Part_7_Identity_Profile_Evaluation_Engine.md

 This means:

-If HR has department, use it.
+- If HR has a value, use it.
-Only if HR is empty, try AD.
+- Only if HR is empty, try AD.

 So Alice becomes:

 - department = Engineering
 - email = alice@company.com

-AD is ignored, not because it is wrong,
+AD is ignored — not because it is wrong,
 but because it is less trusted.

 ---